 - a loss of interest in things that used to interest you

 Researchers have been studying the link between serotonin and depression for more than five decades.
-While they initially believed that low serotonin levels caused depression, they now know that isn’t the case.
+While they initially believed that low serotonin levels caused depression, they that isn’t the case.

 The reality is more complicated.
 While low serotonin doesn’t necessarily cause depression, increasing serotonin through the use of selective serotonin reuptake inhibitors (SSRIs) is one of the most effective treatments for depression.
 However, they do take some time to work.

-Among people with moderate to severe depression, 40 to 60 percent of people only report an improvement in their symptoms after they’ve taken SSRIs for six to eight weeks.
+Among people with moderate to severe depression, of people only report an improvement in their symptoms after they’ve taken SSRIs for six to eight weeks.
 This suggests that simply increasing serotonin isn’t what treats depression.

 The Main Difference Dopamine system dysfunction is linked to certain symptoms of depression, such as low motivation.
 Serotonin is involved in how you process your emotions, which can affect your overall mood.